git-town/git-town/website/src/stacked-changes.md

 ## Shipping the refactor

 We got the approval for the refactor from step 1.
-Let’s ship it!
+Let's ship it!

 ```
 git town ship 1-refactor